Instagram Automation Not Converting? Fix It

 Just wanted to share in case you were on the fence about trying it.

-Note: Instagram’s API has a 24-hour messaging window.
+Note: Instagram’s API has a 24-hour messaging window (Meta API).
 After 24 hours of no interaction, you can’t message them unless they engage again.
 Plan follow-ups within this window or design re-engagement triggers.
+Our Instagram API rate limits guide covers all the technical constraints you need to know.

 The Problem: